data-forge/data-forge-ts/docs/guide.md

 ## Working with CSV files

-NOTE: Data-Forge uses the NodeJS `fs` module, so reading and writing files doesn't work in the browser which has no access to the local file system.
+**WARNING:** You must have [Data-Forge FS](https://github.com/data-forge/data-forge-fs) installed to use the file system functions.
+This uses the NodeJS `fs` module, so reading and writing files can't work in the browser which has no access to the local file system.
+Only try this under Node.js!

 ### Reading CSV files